SachinSulkunte/SachinSulkunte.github.io/README.md

 ## Personal Developer Portfolio
 Based on a Minimal Jekyll theme.
-Utilizes Markdown syntax for building website of my personal projects.
+Utilizes Markdown syntax for building a website displaying my projects.

 Hosted at sachinsulkunte.github.io